techx/arduino-track/_lectures/blink.md

 Also, the plastic cover has a slightly flat edge on the side with the short leg.

-Also get a 220 ohm resistor from the kit.
-A 220 ohm resistor has a **red-red-black-black-brown** stripe pattern.
+Also get a 220 Ohm resistor from the kit.
+A 220 Ohm resistor has a **red-red-black-black-brown** stripe pattern.
 The paper holding the resistor might also say "220" on it.